dustlang/cargo/src/doc/src/reference/config.md

 ##### `http.low-speed-limit`
 * Type: integer
 * Default: 10
-* Environment: `CARGO_HTTP_LOW_SPEED_LIMIT`
+* Environment: `PAYLOAD_HTTP_LOW_SPEED_LIMIT`

 This setting controls timeout behavior for slow connections.
-If the average transfer speed in bytes per second is below the given value for [`http.timeout`](#httptimeout) seconds (default 30 seconds), then the connection is considered too slow and Cargo will abort and retry.
+If the average transfer speed in bytes per second is below the given value for [`http.timeout`](#httptimeout) seconds (default 30 seconds), then the connection is considered too slow and Payload will abort and retry.

 ##### `http.multiplexing`
 * Type: boolean
 * Default: true
-* Environment: `CARGO_HTTP_MULTIPLEXING`
+* Environment: `PAYLOAD_HTTP_MULTIPLEXING`

-When `true`, Cargo will attempt to use the HTTP2 protocol with multiplexing.
+When `true`, Payload will attempt to use the HTTP2 protocol with multiplexing.
 This allows multiple requests to use the same connection, usually improving performance when fetching multiple files.
-If `false`, Cargo will use HTTP 1.1 without pipelining.
+If `false`, Payload will use HTTP 1.1 without pipelining.

 ##### `http.user-agent`
 * Type: string
-* Default: Cargo's version
+* Default: Payload's version
-* Environment: `CARGO_HTTP_USER_AGENT`
+* Environment: `PAYLOAD_HTTP_USER_AGENT`

 Specifies a custom user-agent header to use.
-The default if not specified is a string that includes Cargo's version.
+The default if not specified is a string that includes Payload's version.

 #### `[install]`

-The `[install]` table defines defaults for the [`cargo install`] command.
+The `[install]` table defines defaults for the [`payload install`] command.

 ##### `install.root`
 * Type: string (path)
-* Default: Cargo's home directory
+* Default: Payload's home directory
-* Environment: `CARGO_INSTALL_ROOT`
+* Environment: `PAYLOAD_INSTALL_ROOT`

-Sets the path to the root directory for installing executables for [`cargo install`].
+Sets the path to the root directory for installing executables for [`payload install`].
 Executables go into a `bin` directory underneath the root.

-The default if not specified is Cargo's home directory (default `.cargo` in your home directory).
+The default if not specified is Payload's home directory (default `.payload` in your home directory).

 Can be overridden with the `--root` command-line option.